-Bra adley West Project-Specific Impact Timing of Monitoring Actions Indicating Mitigation Measures Being Addressed Implementation Frequency Compliance qualifications of the personnel who will supervise and implement the mitigation plan, including LAWA, Technical Specialists, and Maintenance Personnel.
-Site selection .
+Ві radley West Project-Specific Mitigation Measures Impact Being Addressed Timing of Implementation Monitoring Frequency Actions Indicating Compliance qualifications of the personnel who will supervise and implement the mitigation plan, including LAWA, Technical Specialists, and Maintenance Personnel.
+Site selection.
 The site for the mitigation shall be determined in coordination with LAWA, and shall be located in a suitable area within the boundaries of LAX or at a suitable off-site location.
 The appropriate site shall consist of approximately 0.76 acre and shall have suitable hydrology, soils, and other factors necessary for the establishment of the southern tarplant.
 Such suitable sites exist within the boundaries of LAX, including but not limited to areas within LAX Northside and in the southwestern portion of the airport, west of the south airfield complex.
 If a site at LAX is selected, site selection will occur in consultation with LAWA's USDA Wildlife Hazard Biologist and will be consistent with FAA Advisory Circular No. 150/5200-33 "Hazardous Wildlife Attractants on or Near Airports" and LAWA's "LAX Wildlife Hazard Mitigation Plan" to avoid increasing wildlife hazards to aircraft.
-Site preparation and planting implementation .
+Site preparation and planting implementation.
 The plan shall include specifications for seed collection and storage and guidelines for on-site preparation.
-The guidelines shall contain specifications for (1) existing native species protection; (2) trash and weed removal; (3) soil treatments (e.g., imprinting and decompacting); (4) temporary irrigation installation as needed; (5) erosion control measures (e.g., rice or willow

-Bra adley West Project-Specific Impact Timing of Monitoring Actions Indicating Mitigation Measures Being Addressed Implementation Frequency Compliance • wattles); and (6) seed application.
-Schedule.
-A schedule shall be developed, which includes planting, to occur in late fall and early winter (between October and January 30).
-Maintenance plan/guidelines.
-A three to five year maintenance plan shall include (1) weed control; (2) herbivory control; (3) trash removal; (4) irrigation system maintenance; (5) maintenance training; and (6) replacement seeding, if necessary.
-Ten percent of the original seed collected shall be stored in the event it is needed for replacement seeding.
-Monitoring plan.
-The monitoring plan shall include the following success criteria: Germination, flowering and seed set of 60 percent of the original population size in year one; Germination, flowering and seed set of 100 percent of the original population size by year three; Germination, flowering and seed set of 100 percent of the original population size by year five.
-If these success criteria are not met, or are unlikely to be met within the required time periods, remedial measures will be required.
-Such measures could include reseeding, transplanting container plants or selection of an alternative site if required.
-This plan may include qualitative and quantitative monitoring.
-Qualitative monitoring includes site visits at regular intervals (i.e., monthly, quarterly,
+The guidelines shall contain specifications for (1) existing native species protection; (2) trash and weed removal; (3) soil treatments (e.g., imprinting and decompacting); (4) temporary irrigation installation as needed; (5) erosion control measures (e.g., rice or willow y West Project-Specific tigation Measures Impact Being Addressed Timing of Implementation Monitoring Frequency Actions Indicating Compliance ◆ Schincl win win ← Ma ma (2) irrigitrai nec coll for ← Mo incl - - - - - - - - - - - - - - - - - - - attles); and (6) seed application.
+Thedule.
+A schedule shall be developed, which sludes planting, to occur in late fall and early inter (between October and January 30).
+The aintenance plan/guidelines.
+A three to five year sintenance plan shall include (1) weed control; herbivory control; (3) trash removal; (4) gation system maintenance; (5) maintenance ining; and (6) replacement seeding, if cessary.
+Ten percent of the original seed explacement seeding.
+The monitoring plan shall elucted shall be stored in the event it is needed replacement seeding.
+The monitoring plan shall elucted the following success criteria: Germination, flowering and seed set of 60 percent of the original population size in year one; Germination, flowering and seed set of 80 percent of the original population size by year three; Germination, flowering and seed set of 100 percent of the original population size by year five.
+These success criteria are not met, or are likely to be met within the required time riods, remedial measures will be required.
+In the required container plants or selection of an ernative site if required.
+The dividental population is plan may include qualitative and quantitative on itoring.
+Qualitative monitoring includes site its at regular intervals (i.e., monthly, quarterly,